Manually add and edit users

 external_organization_id

-- the third-party supplied ID of the organizations you want the user to be imported into.
-Only required if you are importing roles and permissions with user data.
-If the user belongs to more than one organization, use a comma separated list.
+- your supplied ‘external_id’ for the organization that you want the user to be imported into.
+Optional unless you are importing roles and permissions with user data.
+If the user belongs to more than one organization, use a comma separated list wrapped in double quotes.
+If left empty the user will be assigned to the default organization, if the ‘Add users to this organization if no organization is specified’ policy is enabled.

 hashed_password